 Fee Waiver & Deadlines

 City Council approved several measures to assist property owners with rebuilding.
-Visit the City’s Rebuild Help Desk during normal business hours to discuss your project or contact Aakash Shah at 310-456-2489, ext.
+Contact the City’s Rebuild Staff during normal business hours to discuss your project or contact Aakash Shah at 310-456-2489, ext.
 385 to schedule an appointment.

 - June 22, 2020 - the Council adopted Resolution 20-32 extending the fee waiver deadlines for eligible rebuild projects.